 Roger Perkin joined our Board as a non-executive director in April 2010.
 Roger is a former partner at Ernst & Young, and has spent 40 years in the accounting profession.
 During his time at Ernst & Young, he worked with many blue chip clients and has advised boards across the spectrum of financial services, including banking, insurance, fund management and private equity.
-He is also a non-executive director at Electra Private Equity Plc and Tullett Prebon plc and chairs the audit committees of both companies.
-Additionally, he is a trustee of two charities, Chiddlingstone Castle and Crime Reduction Initiatives.
+He is also a non-executive director at Electra Private Equity Plc and Tullett Prebon plc, chairing the audit committees of those two companies as well as Friends Life Group Limited.
+Additionally, he is a trustee of two charities, Chiddington Castle and Crime Reduction Initiatives.